six-two/mkdocs-search-links-plugin/README.md

 # mkdocs-search-links-plugin

-A small plugin to extract all your listings and put them in a single page.
+A small plugin to extract all your links and put them in a single page.

+# TODO: Anything below this is not updated yet

 It can also generate a search function of code listings with different search methods (fuzzy match, substring, contains words).

 ## Demo